peterhellberg/gfx/README.md

 ## Math

-I have included a few functions that call functions in math.
+I have included a few functions that call functions in the `math` package.

 There is also `gfx.Sign`, `gfx.Clamp` and `gfx.Lerp` functions for `float64`.

 ## Cmplx

-I have included a few functions that call functions in cmplx.
+I have included a few functions that call functions in the `cmplx` package.

 ## Reading files